The Pylons Project¶

-Documentation of projects under the Pylons Project are listed below.
+The following are documentation of projects under the Pylons Project.

 Development questions related to projects under the Pylons Project can be discussed on the pylons-discuss mail list.